 A translation is simply said, transferring what was written on the original into another language to be read by others or transcribed for mass publication.
 Keep in mind, what is most important in picking which translation or paraphrase, one needs to remember that what is most important is the reader understands what God intended in the original text.

-There are two differing types of translations.
+There are two different types of translations.
 These are the literal or formal translation which is a word for word translation and the functional translation which is thought for thought or better said, phrase for phrase.

 Examples of the literal or formal translations: